- Solar advice hub

 If you have a loft conversion, it’ll ideally have an eaves hatch that’ll give installers a view of the structure, rafters, and felt.
 If you don’t have an eaves hatch, a blueprint or diagram of your roof – or, in rare cases, a series of photos – may also be sufficient.

-Households that don’t have either may have to pay for an invasive survey that involves professionals cutting into the loft’s ceiling.
+Households that don’t have either may be forced to pay for an invasive survey that involves professionals cutting into the loft’s ceiling.

 If you and your installer agree on an internal cable run, they’ll feed your solar panels’ DC cable through a fold in the roof’s felt membrane, and into your loft.